-- 6.6.1 The development includes 4 on-site parking spaces to the rear of the houses, accessed through the archway.
-Assuming these are allocated as 1 space per dwelling, 3 of the dwellings will have no car parking.
+- 6.6.1 The development now includes 8 on-site parking spaces to the rear of the houses, accessed through the archway.
+This provision ensures each house will have 1 parking space with 1 space available for visitors.
 The existing terraced houses on Judge Street have no car parking with all cars parked on-street.
 Judge Street is not within a controlled parking zone.
 As a result, the road, along with surrounding roads, experiences high levels of on-street parking from residents as well as employees and visitors to the shopping area during the daytime.
-The proposal will potentially add to the demand for on-street parking if all of the future occupiers own cars. - 6.6.2 As has already been discussed, the site is suitable for residential development and is in an accessible and sustainable location, close to local services and public transport.
-As such, the proposed houses would be suitable for car-free occupation.
+The increase in the on-site parking provision will significantly reduce the likelihood of overspill parking on to Judge Street or the surrounding roads.
+It is considered that this level of provision is acceptable and is sufficient to overcome the reason for refusal of the previous application. - 6.6.2 Several objectors have stated that the new houses should be provided with 2 spaces each, a total provision of 14 spaces.
+The Council's car parking standards are expressed as maximums 1.5 spaces for 2 bed and 2.25 spaces for 3 bed dwellings which would give a maximum provision of 13.5 spaces for the proposed development.
+However, the 2011 Census data on car ownership shows that the average car ownership per household in Callowland Ward is 1.05 cars per household.
+On this basis, the provision of 8 spaces for 7 houses equates to 1.15 spaces per household which accords with the current car ownership levels in Callowland Ward. - 6.6.3 As has already been discussed, the site is suitable for residential development and is in an accessible and sustainable location, close to local services and public transport.
+As such, the proposed houses would be suitable in principle for car-free occupation.
 There is also a continuing demand within the borough for new housing and the proposal will significantly enhance the streetscene and the character and appearance of the wider area.
-Whilst it is acknowledged that the proposal may lead to some additional demand for on-street parking, it is considered that the significant benefits arising from the proposal would outweigh any harm caused in this case.
-It is not considered therefore, that a reason for refusal could be justified on this basis.
+Whilst it is acknowledged that the proposal may lead to some additional demand for on-street parking, the increase in the parking provision to ensure 1 space is provided for each house means that this possibility is significantly reduced.
+It is not considered therefore, that a reason for refusal on the grounds of car parking provision could be justified with this level of parking provision.